-It’s been 39 years since the 1980 eruption at Mt.
-Saint Helens.
+It’s been 39 years since the 1980 eruption at Mount Saint Helens.
 There’s plenty to see and do at the national monument – my favorite being the milky way.
 The best times to see the Milky Way are earlier in the year when the sky gets dark enough early in the night.
 If you come later in the summer, you’ll still get a great view of the milky way but the alignment will be past the mountain.

 Best time: May/June (check moon calendar for new moon)